 Improving processes, products, and coverage on the claims side

-So there’s vast potential for efficiencies and insights into insurance risk and claims incidents, but AI can also facilitate new solutions and help to develop coverage for risks that have in the past been uninsurable.
+So there’s vast potential for efficiencies and insights into insurance risk and claims incidents, but AI can also facilitate new solutions, including CustomGPT.ai for insurance, and help to develop coverage for risks that have in the past been uninsurable.
 Swiss Re has also developed a flight delay compensation tool that uses 200 million historical data points and pays out instantly without customers needing to file a claim.

 Reducing car accident fraud and detecting driving style

-McKinsey already gave an example of super-enhanced auto insurance.
+McKinsey already gave an example of super-enhanced auto insurance, the kind of digital experience that also aligns with an insurance AI chatbot.
 Swiss Re says an Italian startup has already been granted a patent to record footage from the front of a moving vehicle, identify the driver’s driving style, and certify accidents.
 Footage is taken to the cloud in real time, and algorithms anonymize other people’s data in compliance with privacy regulations such as GDPR.

 Swiss Re is also investigating AI in its core processes and for decision-making.
 It, too, believes that with responsible implementation, AI can impact the entire insurance value chain and give substantial benefits to customers.

-How Lemonade Uses AI for Revolutionary Insurance Services
+How Lemonade Uses AI for Faster Insurance Claims

 Lemonade broke a world record in 2023 with its two-second settlement of an insurance claim using AI and machine learning.
 The chatbot, AI Jim, was able to assess the claim, check policy conditions, and use dozens of anti-fraud algorithms before sending the payment instructions directly to the customer’s bank.